-A report identifying loans which are in default as a consequence of interest not being paid by the due date is reviewed by the Management Committee at each meeting.
-The Management Committee meets regularly (usually weekly).
+A report identifying loans which are in default as a consequence of interest not

-- A member of the Fund's management team endeavours to contact each defaulting borrower by telephone within 7 days of the due date for payment of interest. - If interest remains outstanding 14 days after the due date and attempts to contact the borrower have not been successful then a letter or email requesting payment is sent to the borrower. - If by the next meeting of the Management Committee the outstanding interest has not been paid then the Management Committee determines what further action is to be taken on a case by case basis.
+- being paid by the due date is reviewed by the Management Committee at each meeting.
+The Management Committee meets regularly (usually weekly). - The Manager of the Fund endeavours to contact each defaulting borrower by telephone within 7 days of the due date for payment of interest. - If interest remains outstanding 14 days after the due date and no agreement has been reached with the borrower in relation to payment then a letter requesting payment is sent to the borrower. - If by the next meeting of the Management Committee the outstanding interest has not been paid then the Management Committee determines what further action is to be taken on a case by case basis.